valkey-io/valkey-doc/docs/management/sentinel.md

 also rewritten every time a replica is promoted to master during a failover and every time a new Sentinel is discovered.

-The example configuration above basically monitors two sets of Redis instances, each composed of a master and an undefined number of replicas.
+The example configuration above basically monitors two sets of Valkey instances, each composed of a master and an undefined number of replicas.
 One set of instances is called `mymaster`, and the other `resque`.